MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 If nothing is specified in for an exclusion under *exclusionSettings* in managed configuration, then `global` is considered as scope.

 > [!NOTE]
-> Prevoiusly configured antivirus exclusions under (`antivirusEngine`) in managed JSON will continue to function as is with no impact.
-Their scope is considered (`epp`) since they were added as antivirus exclusions.
-All new exclusion scopes including antivirus exclusions can be added under this completely new section (`exclusionSettings`).
-This section is outside the (`antivirusEngine`) tag as its dedicated solely for configuring all types of exclusions that will come in future.
-You can also continue to use (`antivirusEngine`) for configuring antivirus exclusions.
+> Previously configured antivirus exclusions under (`antivirusEngine`) in managed JSON will continue to function and their scope is considered (`epp`) since they were added as antivirus exclusions.

 |Description|Value|
 |---|---|